aslitavasli/MDSafe/ReadME.md

 ### MedSafe: Preventing Healthcare Violence

+This project is mainly based on different user types of different authorization levels, user and feedback databases, JWT verification etc.

 ## Watch the Demo: [HERE](https://drive.google.com/file/d/1h0n5rSi0wKTTIRiT-gr1Ci_0zBjnEwLA/view?usp=sharing)

 In the past decade, violence in healthcare settings has seen a significant rise both globally and in Turkey.
 News reports of attacks on healthcare workers have unfortunately become a regular feature in Turkish media, highlighting the severity of the issue.